awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/Introduction/application_scaling/application-first.md

 An *Autoscaling group* to associate with the capacity provider.
 The Autoscaling group must already be created.

 *Managed scaling*, if enabled, Amazon ECS manages the scale-in and scale-out actions of the Auto Scaling group through the use of AWS Auto Scaling scaling plans.
-This also means you can scale up your ECS Cluster zero capacity in the Autoscaling group.
+This also means you can scale up your ECS cluster zero capacity in the Auto Scaling group.

 *Target capacity %*, if managed scaling enabled, specify an integer between 1 and 100.
 This value used as the target value for the CloudWatch metric used in the Amazon ECS-managed target tracking scaling policy.